DawnB1/Info-Security-Tenets-Terms-and-Frameworks/README.md

 # TENETS AND TERMS

+## The Zero Trust Model
+The concept that there should be zero trust with anything or anyone that is attempting to access the company’s network until they’re verified.
+In other words, never trust always verify.
+It is valuable because it further secures one’s network against internal and external threats by verifying anything and everything that has access to it.

+Examples of some of the main principles behind Zero Trust are: Implementing access controls (like VPN, which is an information access control), MFA or multi factor authentication (which requires 2 or more methods of authentication to verify a user, 2 factor is the most common), and Least Privilege (giving users the least amount of access they need to accomplish tasks within their specific role).

 ## IEC 27001 & 27002
 Essentially an overview of everything a company must do to achieve compliance.